Meet the Guy Who's Started a Crowdfunding Project to Help 50 Cent Out of 'Bankruptcy'

 Videos by VICE

-The decision to go bust came after he was taken to court for up to $5 million in damages after unlawfully posting a sex tape online in 2008 involving Lastonia Leviston, then partner of Rick Ross, and adding his own nasty commentary.
-Of course, the court didn’t believe 50 Cent was bankrupt, so, crumbling like Dapper Laughs on Newsnight, he was forced to convince them, slowly detailing how he was, in fact, an elaborate human joke.
-How the cars were rented, how the jewellery was borrowed, and how the album sales are so diluted they make less of an impact than a high five in space.

 There are many things that can affect a rapper’s credibility.
-There’s being accused of having a ghostwriter by Meek Mill, or coming out in defense of Bill Cosby.
-But standing up in a court of law, like 50 did, placing your hand on the bible and saying “your honor, my entire life is an illusion” is right up there.
+There’s being accused of having a ghostwriter by Meek Mill, or coming out in defence of Bill Cosby.
+But standing up in a court of law, like 50 did, placing your hand on the bible and saying “your honour, my entire life is an illusion” is right up there.
 It’s the elite class equivalent of “No mother, I didn’t get a 2:1 and a job in consultancy.
 I dropped out in first year and have been living off Greggs’ steak bakes ever since.”
-Still, the courts didn’t buy Fiddy’s story, and now he’s been ordered to pay a further $2 million in damages.
+Still, the courts didn’t buy Fiddy’s story, and now he’s been ordered to pay a further $2million in damages.

 Having seen enough, some loyal 50 Cent fans decided to step in and help their hero out.
 Johann is a 27 year old guy from the East Coast of America who has a lifelong love for 50 Cent, and he’s not just going to stand by and watch this iconic rapper fall apart.
 Instead, Johann has started an Indiegogo campaign called “50 Cents for 50 Cent” to raise some money for Curtis, aiming for a modest £5 million in 13 days.